 I kept thinking, how will I feel when I am 80 years old?
 When I look over my life and ask the questions: Did I live well?
 How much time did I waste?
 How many moments were infused with self doubt and insecurity?
 And did I let those doubts influence my decisions?
 And what if I don't ever follow my heart and do what I think I must do to discover my potential?
 How would that feel?

 As frightening as whatever ahead of you is, whether it has been your choice or whether change has been thrust upon you, keep taking the small steps forward.
 Find the general direction of your goal and slowly start heading towards it.
 If you lose sight of the light at the end of the tunnel, continue to have the faith that the light is there.
 Imagine how you will feel, looking back over your life.
 What will be the moments that make you proud?
-What have done to fulfil your potential?
+What have you done to fulfill your potential?
 How do you want to feel?

 Helen Duyvestyn is a Registered Nurse and Life Coach.
 She worked for over fifteen years in the area of mental health, has an Advanced Diploma in Nursing (Mental Health) and a Masters in Health Science.
 She is the sole owner operator of "One Life – A Life Worth Living" a business dedicated to help improve health and well being of individuals. http://www.onelifenz.com/ Facebook: https://www.facebook.com/OneLifeNZ